-Some average example prices can be found here http://www.numbeo.com/cost-of-living/country_result.jsp?country=Germany and here http://www.internationale-studierende.de/en/prepare_your_studies/financing/costs_of_living/.
+Some average example prices can be found here:

 Money and Banking

 Germany has the Euro as its currency.
-As in most countries, payments in Germany are made with cash or cash cards (EC cards).
-However, credit cards are not that common and you can only use them in certain places.
+Payments in Germany are made with cash or cash cards (EC cards).
+However, credit cards are not that common and one can only use them at certain places.

-If staying in Germany for a longer time, it is recommended to open a bank account.
+Futhermore, it is recommended to open a bank account in Germany of staying for a longer time.
 The most widespread type of account in Germany is the current account.
-Once you’ve opened a current account, you can apply for a credit card.
-To do this you need to have sufficient financial means, which is often proven in the form of regular incoming payments.
-Normally, you have a choice between Master Card and Visa.
-Today you can also find some internet banks where you can open your bank account online.
+Once one has started a current account, one can apply for a credit card.
+In order to do this, one needs to have sufficient financial means, which is often proven in the form of regular incoming payments.
+Normally, one has a choice between a Master Card and Visa.
+Today, one can also find some internet banks where they can open a bank account online.